Elon Musk says he's thinking about creating a social media platform

-SA-born entrepreneur and Tesla chief executive Elon Musk said in tweets that he is giving serious thought to creating a social media platform because Twitter is "failing to adhere to free speech principle."
+Elon Musk, chief executive of Tesla, said in tweets that he is giving serious thought to creating a social media platform because Twitter is "failing to adhere to free speech principle."

 "Given that Twitter serves as the de facto public town square, failing to adhere to free speech principles fundamentally undermines democracy," Musk tweeted Saturday.